spatie/laravel-fractal/README.md

 The package provides a nice and easy integration with [Fractal](http://fractal.thephpleague.com/) for your Laravel 5 projects.
 If you don't know what Fractal does, [take a peek at their intro](http://fractal.thephpleague.com/)
-Shortly said, Fractal is very usefull when you want to transform your data before using it in an API.
+Shortly said, Fractal is very useful to transform  data before using it in an API.

 Using Fractal data can be transformed like this: